-A lot of iron products can deteriorate from accumulated rust.
+A lot of iron products can deteriorate due to accumulated rust.
 To restore them, briskly scrub them with an onion and then shine them using a clean rag.

-An onion skin and water decoction reduces throat inflammation and pain.
+An onion skin and water decoction may help reduce throat inflammation and pain.
 If you don’t like the taste, add a bit of lemon and honey.